Creating an Access Control Policy

 • QoS: Complete the following fields.

 • Uplink Marking: Select from 802.1p, DSCP, or Both, and select from Best effort, Video, Voice, or Background.
-By default, the 802.1p and Background is selected.
+By default, the 802.1p and Background are selected.

 QoS: Uplink Marking

 • Downlink Priority: Select from Best effort, Video, Voice, or Background.
-By default, the Voice is selected.
+By default, Voice is selected.

 An Access Control policy is created and is displayed in the Access Control page.